 What is a Pentest?

-Pentests are used to find viable attack paths into a network to get access to high-value assets (for example, customer data or proprietary information).
 They’re conducted with an organization’s permission, although most employees will not be aware that there’s a test in progress.
-A pentester (or “white hat”) tries to exploit weaknesses and use them to create an attack path.
+A pentester (or “friendly hacker”) tries to take advantage of these weaknesses and use them to create an attack path.
 It’s about finding the various ways to access and steal the “crown jewels.”
-A pentest can find holes in your perimeter security and firewalls before they’re exploited, or identify problems with remote access tools.
+A pentest can find holes in your perimeter security and firewalls before they’re exploited or identify problems with remote access tools that might inadvertently give attackers an entry point into your network.

-If you’ve never had a pentest, the first step is getting to a baseline view of your security as soon as possible.
-If you’ve already had one, your next one should be scheduled for a year later, or sooner if you’ve had significant changes or additions to your network.
+If you’ve never had a pentest, the first test will give you a relatively quick way to get a baseline view of your security.
+If you’ve already had one, your next one should be scheduled for a year later, or sooner if you’ve had significant changes or additions to your network since it was performed.

 Pentests are often confused with vulnerability assessments and audits.
 The terms are often used interchangeably, but they are not the same.
-A pentest is not about finding every vulnerability on each system, like a vulnerability assessment.
+A pentest is not about creating a list of every vulnerability in each system, like a vulnerability assessment.
 A pentest is also not an audit.
 Unless your industry requires periodic pentests, it won’t help you check a compliance box.

 Three Types of Pentests